mloning/zero2prod-rs/README.md

 ### Inspect database

-- `psql -h localhost -p 5432 -U postgres` to connect to database server from command line
+- `psql -h localhost -p 5432 -U postgres` to connect to the database server from command line

 ### Build Docker image